-Upon completion of this course, the student will be able to meet English language development standards at the Intermediate level for
+Upon completion of this course, the student will be able to:

+- meet English language development standards on a spectrum between the beginning to Intermediate level for

 - Listening and speaking

 - Reading and comprehension

 - Writing strategies and conventions

 - Literary response and analysis

-ELD 1 English
+ELA/ELD 1 & 2 English

-Prerequisites: Concurrent Enrollment in ELD 1
+Prerequisites: Concurrent Enrollment in ELD 1 & 2

-This course is designed for the English Language Learner and coincides with the curriculum and instruction in the ELD Science and ELD Social Science course.
-Vocabulary and writing skills are supported through the ELD 1 course.
+This course is designed for the English Language Learner.
+Vocabulary and writing skills are supported through the ELD 1 & 2 course.
 This curriculum is linked to the California Standards for English and includes instruction in literature and writing.
 Students respond to their reading in the form of written analysis, group discussions and formal presentation.
 Vocabulary and writing relates to fiction and non-fiction literature and includes literary analysis.